 The operational fixed assets continue to be carried at historical cost or existing depreciated replacement cost values.
-Heritage assets are included using a reasonably ascertained (partial) valuation and the Balance Sheet includes the College's estimated share of the Universities Superannuation Scheme pension liability.
+Heritage assets are included using a reasonably ascertained (partial) valuation and the Balance Sheet includes the College's estimated shares of the Universities Superannuation Scheme pension deficit and of the Cambridge Colleges' Federated Pension Scheme pension deficit.
 No accrual has been made for holiday pay as this is deemed immaterial.

-Creditors include a payment of £54,660 (2019-20 £16,605) due to the University for Composition Fees and which has since been paid.
+Creditors include a payment of $\pounds$ 60,244 (2020-21 $\pounds$ 54,660) due to the University for Composition Fees and which has since been paid.